-In this version, we will build the docker container using a different Docker
+We will build the docker container using a different Docker

 We will need to install the OpenSSH service and enable it Create a User and a password to connect to your server.

-In a container running on Alpine, merge the following
+In a container running on Alpine, merge the following:

-In a container running on Ubuntu, add the following.
+In a container running on Ubuntu, add the following:

-In your entrypoint, you will need to add the following command
+In your entrypoint, you will need to add the following command:

-Once tested, you can push your new version on the container repository
+Once tested, you can push your new version on the container repository.

 We suggest having a version called